About the Avon Lake Water Reclamation Facility

 The WRF serves all of Avon Lake, northern sections of Avon, and the Lorain County Rural Wastewater District (LORCO).
 LORCO includes areas in and around Eaton and Carlisle Townships.

-In 2016, WRF began a three-year, $35 million rehabilitation project to increase the amount of water treated at the facility to meet increased needs.
+In 2016, Avon Lake Regional Water began a three-year, $35 million rehabilitation project to WRF to increase the amount of water treated at the facility to meet increased needs.
 Upgrades included upgrades of new UV disinfection units, a new laboratory, a new power generation system, a new raw sewage pump station, upgrades to other pumps, new screening units, grit removal upgrades, upgrades to tanks, and new solids press.

 To comply with the Ohio EPA, the Utility has discontinued using its on-site monofill and now hauls its dewatered wastewater and water plant residuals to a solid waste landfill.
 Soon, a study will be undertaken to determine the most effective and appropriate methods for solids treatment and beneficial reuse/disposal.